michaelthomasletts/michaelthomasletts.github.io/content/_index.md

 Python and SQL are my primary languages, which I consider myself an expert at.
 I have used Apache Airflow at every company where I have worked, and Spark has also been a major part of my work, primarily in the context of AWS Glue but recently EMR as well.
 I have also worked with DBT, but primarily at LeafLink.

 I enjoy reading theory and philosophy, lifting weights, cooking, contributing to the open-source community, working on my 1997 Toyota Tacoma, and spending quality time with friends.
+I have Retinitis Pigmentosa, which is a form of Inherited Retinal Degeneration, and therefore consider myself an advocate for the blind as well.